-What staff should do if a child is in danger or at risk of harm?
+What staff should do if a child is in danger or at risk of harm

-If staff are concerned that a child could be at risk of harm they must report to the designated safeguarding lead (DSL) immediately.
+If staff are concerned that a child could be at risk of harm they must report to the designated safeguarding lead (DSL) or deputies (DDSL) immediately.

 If this is not possible, they should make a direct referral to children's social care.

-What staff should do if they have a concern about honour based abuse (HBA), including FGM?
+What staff should do if they have a concern about honour based abuse (HBA), including FGM and forced marriage